+ 1 (469) 960-4325

 One of the most deceptive GLP-1 side effects is severe food aversion - the point where food doesn't just fail to appeal, but where eating actively feels unpleasant, even nauseating.
 It's deceptive because it looks like success.
 The number on the scale is moving.
 The medication is clearly suppressing appetite.
 Everything seems to be working.

-It's not.
-Severe food aversion is a sign that the dose-to-lifestyle ratio is off — the medication is suppressing more than your body can nutritionally support.
-And the downstream consequences are serious.
+However, this may not always indicate optimal progress.
+Severe food aversion is a sign that the dose-to-lifestyle balance may be off - meaning the medication is suppressing appetite more than your current eating pattern and routine can nutritionally support.
+Over time, this can have unintended metabolic and nutritional consequences.

 What the research shows about GLP-1 users' nutrition